What is this medicine?

 They need to know if you have any of the following conditions:

-too much calcium, phosphorus, or vitamin D in your blood
+high levels of calcium, phosphorus, or vitamin D in the blood

 an unusual or allergic reaction to paricalcitol, vitamin D, other medicines, foods, dyes, or preservatives